floitsch/toit-discord/README.md

 For the custom URL, go to the URL Generator.
 Click on "bot" (but no other) and then select the permissions you want.
 Give this URL to users who want to add the bot.
+Note: if the bot is private, you are the only one who can add it to guilds.

 For the default authorization link, go to the "General" tab, and change the Authorization Method to "In-app Authorization" in the "Default Authorization Link" section.
 Choose "bot" and the permissions the bot should have.

 ## Features and bugs
 Please file feature requests and bugs at the [issue tracker](https://github.com/floitsch/toit-discord/issues).